-We are proud that Dr. Dave Ziegler, the co-founder of Jasper Mountain, and Ms. Marissa Fortier, the Managing Director of the Michael Phelps Foundation, have both agreed to provide unique support and advice to our growing Program.
+We are proud that Dr. Dave Ziegler, the co-founder of Jasper Mountain, and Ms. Marissa Fortier, the Managing Director of the Michael Phelps Foundation, both provide unique support and advice to our growing program.

 Our incredible group of Directors have a wealth of knowledge and experience that they bring to our Program.

 Jerry Adams Aquatics Resilience Program

 3095 Kincaid Street I Eugene, OR 97405

 Copyright © 2019 Jerry Adams Aquatics Resilience Program - All Rights Reserved.